Shao-Group/TERRACE-test/CIRCexplorer2_scripts/README.md

 # Download and Install CIRCexplorer2

-CIRCexplorer2 can downloaded and installed using instructions from https://github.com/YangLab/CIRCexplorer2.
+CIRCexplorer2 can be downloaded and installed using instructions from https://github.com/YangLab/CIRCexplorer2.

 # Run CIRCexplorer2